the1des/improve_algorithmic_trading_ml/README.md

 The repository was prepared for educational purposes by 1DES.

 # Goal
-The goal is to label data based on an algorithmic strategy and correct the labels for machine learning training.
+The goal is to explore if machine learning can improve algorithmic trading's win rate.

 # Setup
 1. Install JupyterLab: